 Jetsam, (large scale sculpture) Bank of America Plaza, Charlotte, NC

-2014 Stayin’ Alive, (solo exhibit, large installation) McColl Center for Art + Innovation, Charlotte, NC
+2014 Stayin’ Alive, (solo exhibition, large installation) McColl Center for Art + Innovation, Charlotte, NC

-2013 Circumdare, (solo exhibit) Southampton Art Center, Southampton, NY
+2013 Circumdare, (solo exhibition) Southampton Art Center, Southampton, NY

-2012 Sacrifice + Bliss, (solo exhibit) Franklin Park Conservatory & Botanical Gardens, Columbus, OH
+2012 Sacrifice + Bliss, (solo exhibition) Franklin Park Conservatory & Botanical Gardens, Columbus, OH

-2011 Everything, All At Once, Forever, (solo exhibit) Figge Museum, Davenport, IA
+2011 Everything, All At Once, Forever, (solo exhibition) Figge Museum, Davenport, IA

 Be Like Water, David Owsley Museum of Art, (large scale installation) Muncie, IN